gvwilson/sensibleadventures/bookster/bookster.md

 "Which is where?" the bookster asked, still studying the picture.

 "Upriver from Anyalcze.
-About three weeks away at our usual speed, though at the rate we're going, we could be there in…"
+About two weeks away at our usual speed, though at the rate we're going, we could be there in…"

 "Five days," Klaues volunteered.